CALL NOW! 210-308-6448

 What are the rights of a military spouse after divorce?

-How long after divorce does TRICARE stop?
+How long does TRICARE coverage last after divorce?

 Do military spouses lose benefits after divorce?

-What federal legislation regulates military divorces?
+What federal laws regulate military divorces?

-How does remarriage affect a divorced military spouse’s healthcare benefits?
+How does remarriage affect healthcare benefits?

 Testimonials